 Sun Come Up

 Sun Come Up follows the relocation of some of the the Carteret Islanders a peaceful community living on a remote island chain in the South Pacific Ocean, and now, some of the world’s first environmental refugees.
 Sign up to host a screening and purchase the film here.

 Cooked, a feature length documentary film and engagement project, is a story about the politics of disaster.
 The film will boldly ask questions every U.S. city must address, be it faced with extreme weather or extreme poverty.
 Will their most vulnerable citizens die of the heat?
 Or will they die of long-term social and economic disinvestment?
 Can the disaster masters, "crisis czars" and emergency preparedness teams conceive of community resilience as a preemptive necessity -- before the next disaster?
 Stay connected with the film by liking it on Facebook.

 Green Shall Overcome

-Green Shall Overcome is a feature length documentary in production due out in early 2013 about Van Jones, the controversial environmental activist.
+Green Shall Overcome is a feature length documentary in production about Van Jones, the controversial environmental activist.
 In five short years, Jones has catapulted himself from a little known Bay Area activist to an internationally recognized innovator, handpicked by the Obama Administration to serve as a Special Advisor to the President.
 Jones’ impressive climb came on the strength of his visionary initiative for “green-collar jobs” which are designed to address two of the most daunting domestic challenges facing the United States today: over-dependence on fossil fuels and an unemployed workforce, trained for the jobs of yesterday.

 Chasing the Sun (formerly Solarize This) is a feature length documentary in production due out in 2014.
 In a toxic city where oil spills, ecological red-alerts, and poverty are commonplace, the film asks the hard questions of how a green economy may actually be built, through the stories of three working-class trainees at a solar power vocational program in Richmond, California.
 The film team is currently seeking to raise funds to complete a full-length rough cut of the film.
 You can contribute with a tax-deductible donation through SpeakOut.

 When Two Worlds Collide